Work Requirement Disqualifications

 Reinstatement After Disqualification

-For disqualification of an NA lead participant, following a disqualification period of more than one month, an NA budgetary unit has to reapply and be determined eligible.
+For the disqualification of an NA lead participant discovered on a new application, following a disqualification period of more than two calendar months, an NA budgetary unit has to reapply.

-To end an NA UI-comparable disqualification, all of the following apply:
+To end an NA Unemployment Insurance (UI)-comparable disqualification, all of the following apply:

-FAA has to verify a NA work requirement exemption or UI compliance before NA work disqualification reinstatement.
+●FAA has to verify an NA work requirement exemption or UI compliance before NA work disqualification reinstatement.

 Verification

-The Primary Informant(g) is responsible for providing the verification.
-FAA offers assistance when it is difficult for the PI to obtain written verification.
+Primary Informant(g) is responsible for providing the verification.
+FAA offers assistance when it is difficult for the primary informant (PI) to obtain written verification.

 Sources of verification include, and are not limited to, any of the following: